-Lewis and Clark County is named for Meriwether Lewis and William Clark, who were explores who travelled along the Missouri River.
+Lewis and Clark County is named for Meriwether Lewis and William Clark, who were explores who traveled along the Missouri River.

 Created: February 2, 1865